· 14 min read

 What’s new in Hummingbird 2?

 Hummingbird is a lightweight, flexible HTTP server framework written in Swift.
-The work on the second major version started last year and the first alpha version was tagged on the 22th of January, 2024.
+The work on the second major version started halfway through 2023 and the first alpha version was tagged on the 22th of January, 2024.
 There are quite a lot of significant changes and under the hood improvements.
-It seems like the new APIs are mostly settled down at this point, so this is a great opportunity to introduce HB2.
-Let’s dive in.
+With 2.0 being released, this is a great opportunity to read up on it!

 Swift concurrency